pedrolamas/pedrolamas.com/content/posts/2017-04-04-await-your-event-handlers-completion-with-deferred-events.md

   - Deferred Events
   - .NET
   - .NET Standard
 ---

+**Deprecation notice:** The DeferredEvents are now part of the [Microsoft.Toolkit](https://www.nuget.org/packages/Microsoft.Toolkit) where it will be maintained from this point on.

+---

 Developers should avoid `async void` methods, but there are some situations where this is a "necessary evil", and event handlers are one of those cases.